top of page

 POOR MAINTENANCE

-Poor maintenance of rental units leads to various issues, including fire hazards, pest infestations, and chronic health problems.
+Poor maintenance of rental units leads to fire hazards, pest infestations, and chronic health problems.
 Between 2014 and 2019, 140 fires killed 62 Chicagoans.
 Nearly half of those fires involved buildings without a working smoke detector.
-An news investigation found more than two dozen cases in which safety conditions played a role in the fires and records showed the buildings had not been inspected for 5 or more years.
+An investigation found more than two dozen cases in which safety conditions played a role in the fires.
+Records showed the buildings had not been inspected for 5 or more years.

 LEAD PAINT AND OTHER CONTAMINANTS

 Over 77% of Chicago’s housing stock was built before the federal ban on lead-based paint in 1978.
-Most of the units in these buildings likely contain lead based paint.
-Especially for children under the age of 6, lead poisoning can cause irreversible damage to the brain and nervous system.
-In In many communities of color, the childhood lead poisoning rates are two to three times higher than the citywide rate.
+Most units in these buildings likely contain lead based paint.
+For children under the age of 6, lead poisoning can cause irreversible damage to the brain and nervous system.
+In In many communities of color, the childhood lead poisoning rates are 2-3 times higher than the citywide rate.

 GET INVOLVED, GET INFORMED